 Prisons are situated in complex social, cultural and political contexts, dependent on social, structural and historical factors.
 This makes a multidisciplinary mixed method approach relevant, as it includes the methodological perspective of both epidemiological, quantitative methods and ethnographic, qualitative methods.
 Mixed methods enable investigators conceptually and analytically to integrate qualitative research and qualitative data with traditional epidemiological and quantitative methods of research to facilitate translation.
-Mixed methods help understand, not just whether an intervention works, but how, why, and for whom (9).
+Mixed methods help us to understand not just whether an intervention works, but how, why, and for whom (9).

 Qualitative methods can provide descriptive analysis for the epidemiological and statistical analysis, helpful when developing hypotheses and research design.
-Secondly, the qualitative analysis can help to qualify and validate the interpretation of the quantitative results, by developing knowledge of processes, mechanisms and explanatory models behind the results.
+Secondly, the qualitative analysis can help to qualify and validate the interpretation of the quantitative results by developing knowledge of processes, mechanisms and explanatory models behind the results.
 Thirdly, the qualitative methods can qualify the development and implementation of interventions, guidelines and recommendation of the results from the research project.
 This can thereby improve the effect of the research and the value of the project to the target populations.

 The interviews will be conducted following a semi-structured interview guide, based on a scoping review of the current knowledge within the field.
 Some of the overall themes in the interview guide could be social relations, support and marginalization, health and addiction, motivation for treatment and more.
-Focus will be put on identifying challenges to successful treatment, the prison as an arena for treatment interventions and different ways of understanding the treatment institutions in question from different perspectives and at different times of the sanction / treatment - release preparation - post-release process.
+Focus will be on identifying challenges to successful treatment, the prison as an arena for treatment interventions and different ways of understanding the treatment institutions in question from different perspectives and at different times of the sentence/treatment - release preparation - post-release process.

 The specific scientific aims for the qualitative study are: